Preventing overtourism in the Riviera Maya

 How can you help not kill the Riviera Maya

-The language we use “kill” might seem harsh but it is that serious.
+The language we use “kill” might seem harsh, but it is that serious.
 Damage done by overtourism can take years to recover from if possible.
-Often in places where overtourism happens, there is not time to recover because economic factors dictate reopening sooner then later.
+Often in places where overtourism happens, there is not time to recover because economic factors dictate reopening sooner than later.
 The key is looking at the warning signs and preventing it before it is too late.
 Here are some ways you can help.

 Get out and explore on your own

 Everyone knows about Chichen Itza and other top tourist sights in our area.
 A destination in the top 10 list compared with number 11 or 12 can be as much as 90% more popular since most people only have time to see “the best spots” or most promoted.
-However there are hundreds of attractions in the Playa Del Carmen and Riviera Maya areas.
+However, there are hundreds of attractions in the Playa Del Carmen and Riviera Maya areas.

 Second tier sights can be just as rewarding if not more if you take the time to go to them.
 The first step is to know what is here.
 We are always out exploring to tell you about out of the way places that most mass tourism sights don’t tell you about.
-For example the map below has clickable destination that you can explore online.
+For example, the map below has clickable destination that you can explore online.

 Follow instructions